CowPeas/optimization/README.md

-# OptimiZation
+OptimiZation

-This is my playground for optimization algorithms.
+This is my playground for learning and playing with optimization algorithms.
 The various algorithms used include:

     ACO: Ant Colony Optimization
     SMO: Spider Monkey Optimization